sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

   (Currently, it's an unnamed chunk file. e.g. _24.230845cc.chunk.js_)
 - **Page-specific chunk** (e.g. _AboutPage.dc3102d3.chunk.js_)

-So, there are several chunk files that can be loaded parallel in the first page-load and also page-specific chunks that can be loaded in response to in-app navigation.
+There are several chunk files that can be loaded parallel in the first page-load and also page-specific chunks that can be loaded in response to in-app navigation.

 Naturally, this means that during in-app navigation there are now more things that the app needs to load: **data** that the next page needs and